GuillermoDiazSM/pyKinectData/README.md

 # pyKinectData
 Obtain joints  and other data from .xef files recorded with Kinect v2

+Code used in the paper "Automatic Ankle Angle Detection by Integrated RGB and Depth Camera System", https://www.mdpi.com/1424-8220/21/5/1909

 For extract data from Kinect v2, read the .xef record file from Kinect Studio 2.0 with KinectXEFTools https://github.com/Isaac-W/KinectXEFTools

 Example in Windows: